 AF-S NIKKOR 14-24mm f/2.8G ED

-Fast aperture, high-performance, ultra-wide-angle zoom optimized for FX- and DX-format sensors featuring Nikon’s exclusive ED Glass and Nano Crystal Coat.
+Fast aperture, high-performance, ultra-wide-angle zoom optimized for Full Frame/FX-Formatand APS-C size/DX-Format sensors featuring Nikon’s exclusive ED Glass and Nano Crystal Coat.

 More Ways To Buy